Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Suboptimality analysis with unknown model

-The above result shows that for the RHC controller with zero terminal function, it is beneficial to use a large prediction horizon, ideally the nominal LQR controller.
-This conclusion is intuitive: the other choice $N=1$ leads to $K_{\mathrm{mpc}}=0$, which will never stabilize the system if the system is open-loop unstable.
+The above result shows that for the RHC controller with zero terminal function, using a large prediction horizon, ideally the nominal LQR controller, is beneficial.
+This is because the other choice $N=1$ leads to $K_{\mathrm{RHC}}=0$, which will never stabilize the system if the system is open-loop unstable.